ottorinobruni/WebApiDemo/README.md

 ## Project Description

 WebApiDemo showcases the development of a RESTful API using ASP.NET Core minimal APIs.
 The repository includes project `WebApiDemo`, illustrating the implementation of CRUD operations for managing user data.
+Additionally, the project includes an `.http` file for testing the API endpoints directly within Visual Studio.

 ## How to Use

 - **WebApiDemo:** Implements the minimal API for handling CRUD operations.
+- **WebApiDemo.http:** Provides a file for testing API endpoints using the Visual Studio .http file editor.

 ## Project Structure